gambitph/Stackable/readme.txt

 == Changelog ==

 = 3.11.3 =
-* Fixed: Compatibility issues with WordPress 6.0 and 6.1
+* Fixed: Compatibility issues with WordPress 6.1
 * Fixed: Dynamic Content now display in the editor correctly when used in a Query Loop block
 * Fixed: Typing on a field will turn "current post" Dynamic Content source source to a specific post ID